Old New York Soda Fountain Restaurants

 1226 Lexington Avenue at 83rd Street

-The Lexington Avenue Candy Shop is a neighborhood institution serving great old fashioned ice cream concoctions and mediocre food.
-It's a good thing they make their ice cream drinks the old fashioned way because they haven't updated their kitchen in decades (I'm guessing they don't want to have to update it to current code).
-This means that their french fries are baked, not fried, and rather bland and mushy.
-But forget about the food, you came for the egg creams, malts, and root beer floats, and you and your kids will be more than happy on that score.
-Just don't drink too much because... there's also no bathroom.
+The Lexington Avenue Candy Shop is a neighborhood institution serving great old-fashioned ice cream concoctions and mediocre food.
+It's a good thing they make their ice cream drinks the old-fashioned way because they haven't updated their kitchen in decades (I'm guessing they don't want to have to update it to current code).
+This means that their French fries are baked, not fried, and rather bland and mushy.
+But forget about the food, you came for the egg creams, malteds and root beer floats, and you and your kids will be more than happy on that score.
+Note: Though it says no bathroom if you've got a kid, they usually take pity on you and let you use the staff one.

 Queens Soda Fountains